project-ida/two-state-quantum-systems/src/05-many-two-state-systems.md

 m_vals(1)
 ```

-Let's now take a look at the eigenstates in the |±, ±> basis and see if we can match them to the corresponding $|j, m \rangle$ that we've just motivated.
+Let's now take a look at the angular momentum eigenstates in the $|±, ± \rangle$ basis and see if we can match them to the corresponding $|j, m \rangle$ that we've just motivated.

 ```python
 prettify_states(eketsJ, mm_list)